pauloandresoares/english-interview/initial-interview-1.md

 - **Time management**: Gestão do tempo, importante para balancear a atenção aos detalhes com a eficiência.
 - **Seeking guidance from colleagues**: Procurar orientação de colegas, útil para melhorar habilidades onde se tem fraqueza.

+## Support Texts

+"Since our last conversation, I had the opportunity to work at some large companies in Brazil.
+I worked at a big telecommunications company as a solutions architect and, currently, I am working as a full-stack developer.
+I am really enjoying working as a programmer."

+"In our last conversation, if I remember correctly, the position was for a software architect.
+I would like to know if this interview is for a specific position or more of a conversation to understand my profile for a future role.
+In the past year, I have worked on large projects, both as a solutions architect and as a full-stack developer.
+Currently, I am looking more for programmer positions."

 # Vocabulary